Aider-AI/aider/aider/website/docs/config/options.md

   - `-3`

 ### `--deepseek`
-Use deepseek-coder model for the main chat
+Use deepseek/deepseek-coder model for the main chat
 Environment variable: `AIDER_DEEPSEEK`

 ## Model Settings: